Is Mesothelioma Lung Cancer : An Overview

 2. Lung Cancer: A Brief Explanation

-In short, while mesothelioma and lung cancer can share similar symptoms and both can be triggered by asbestos exposure, they are distinct diseases that start in different areas and progress in different ways.
+In short, while mesothelioma and lung cancer can share similar symptoms and both can be provoke by asbestos exposure, they are distinct diseases that start in different areas and progress in different ways.
 Understanding these distinctions can help clarify the question "is mesothelioma lung cancer?" and provide a solid foundation for exploring their causes and treatments, which we'll do next.

 3. Comparing Mesothelioma and Lung Cancer